 Glaucoma qualifies many for access to cannabis.
 Still, there is disagreement in the medical community as to how appropriate it is as treatment.
 All stages of glaucoma qualify.
 Cannabis is very effective at bringing down ocular pressure, which is why doctors prescribed it in the past.
 Recent research demonstrates that it can be difficult to keep a consistent level of cannabinoids in the body, causing pressure to go up and down.
 This actually increases the risk for loss of eye sight and is why updated treatment protocols call for cannabis prescription only for late stage glaucoma.

 Multiple Sclerosis is a painful, uncomfortable disease that, like neurodegenerative conditions, affects multiple systems in the body.
-But, fortunately, cannabis seems to be able to treat the most debilitating symptoms: muscle spasms, insomnia, nerve pain, inflammation, abdominal pain and discomfort, and also the depression and anxiety that can accompany diagnosis.
+But, fortunately, cannabis seems to be able to help manage the most debilitating symptoms: muscle spasms, insomnia, nerve pain, inflammation, abdominal pain and discomfort, and also the depression and anxiety that can accompany diagnosis.
 Severe depression and/or anxiety are important to mention when you meet with your doctor.